oscdoctest/Qi-Docs/docs/QI_Calculations.rst

 ``UpdateCalculationAsync()``
 ----------------------

-Retrieves or inserts a QiCalculation in the specified namespace.
+Updates an existing QiCalculation in a namespace

 **Syntax**